-175 non-school days a year
+175 non-school days a year for families to use for holidays and appointments

 Attendance % Rating Days absent Description

-100% Perfect Attendance 0 This represents the best chance of success for
+100% Strong Attendance 0 This represents the best

-97% Secure Attendance 5 your child
+97% Secure Attendance 5 chance of success for your child

 95% Improvement required 9 This represents less chance of your child

 90% Attendance Concern 19 succeeding, as it is harder for them to make

 (Persistent absence) progress

 85% Serious Concern 30 Serious Concern

 Missing this much education will seriously

 limit your child's success

 and could result in legal action

-\Persistent absence is defined as: 10% or more of sessions missed (19 or more days) (based on each pupil's possible sessions).
-Absences may be authorised or unauthorised.
+^{}Persistent absence is defined as: 10% or more of sessions missed (19 or more days) (based on each pupil's possible sessions).
+Absences may be authorised or unauthorised and both will be included.

-\\ Severe absence is defined as: 50% or more of sessions missed (based on each pupil's possible sessions).
-Absences may be authorised or unauthorised.
+^{} Severe absence is defined as: 50% or more of sessions missed (based on each pupil's possible sessions).
+Absences may be authorised or unauthorised and both will be included.